-We know retinol is the gold-standard anti-aging ingredient, but for some, it’s too harsh on their skin, leaving it red, irritated and flaky.
-So it’s no surprise that gentler retinol alternatives have grabbed the spotlight lately: one in particular, bakuchiol, has caught the attention of both dermatologists and skin-care brands.
-Here’s what to know about this popular retinol substitute.
+We know retinol is the gold-standard ingredient in the anti-aging arena, but for some, it’s too harsh on their skin, leaving it red, irritated and flaky—it’s also on the no-no list of ingredients you can’t use during pregnancy.
+So it comes as no surprise that retinol “alternatives” offering similar benefits without harsh side effects have snagged the attention of skin-care gurus lately.
+One in particular, bakuchiol, shows great results in early studies and has rose to fame in the last couple years.
+Here’s what to know about the buzzy ingredient.

-Victoria Lu, cosmetic chemist and cofounder of Chemist Confessions, says she is beginning to see more products include bakuchiol in their ingredient lists as a result of research demonstrating its “retinol-like effects” on skin.
-“The molecules aren’t structurally related but have been found to target similar pathways in the skin,” she explains.
+Victoria Lu, cosmetic chemist and cofounder of Chemist Confessions, says bakuchiol is being included in more products as a result of research demonstrating its “retinol-like effects” on skin.
+“The molecules aren’t structurally related, but have been found to target similar pathways in the skin,” she explains.
 “One study compared 0.5 percent bakuchiol to 0.5 percent retinol, and the plant alternative performed very similarly in terms of wrinkle and hyperpigmentation reduction and smoothing skin texture.
 This type of research opens the door to further study so we can better understand the ingredient.”

-Two bakuchiol-infused products experts (and editors!) love: ISDIN Melatonik ($160) and OleHenriksen Transform PLUS Goodnight Glow Retin-ALT Sleeping Crème ($55).
+Two other bakuchiol-infused products experts (and editors!) love are ISDIN Melatonik and OleHenriksen Transform PLUS Goodnight Glow Retin-ALT Sleeping Crème.

 Find a Doctor